asbl/miniworldmaker/source/docs/source/objectsfirst_english/11_status.md

 The following commands are available for this:

 - `board.stop()`: Stops the game board.
-No more actions are executed and no events are queried.
+No more actions will be executed and no events are queried.
 - `board.start()`: This cancels a stop command.
-- `board.is_running`: With this variable you can query the status of the board. board.
+- `board.is_running`: With this variable you can query the status of the board. of the board.
 - `board.clear()`: This function removes all pieces from the board.
 - `board.reset()`: The function clears the current board and creates a new board creates a new board with all the pieces as they were in